AllenDBoston/PMU_caravel_mpw7/README.md

 -SHA:  https://github.com/secworks/sha256

-## TOOLS
+## Tools

-SiliconSompiler was used to complete RTL-to-GDS flow for this project.
+SiliconCompiler was used to complete RTL-to-GDS flow for this project.
 SiliconCompiler is opensource compiler for automating source code to silicon using a Python API.

 -SiliconCompiler: https://github.com/siliconcompiler/siliconcompiler